rystsov/rystsov.github.io/_posts/2014-04-24-nidaba-origin.markdown

 ---
-layout: post
+layout: nidaba
-title: rystsov::Nidaba
+title: rystsov::Nidaba::origin
-name: Nidaba
+name: "The origin of Nidaba"
-tags: ["pet"]
+tags: ["nidaba"]
-desc: "A distributed scalable PKI"
 ---

-<h1>Nidaba</h1>

-Nidaba is a distributed scalable public key infrastructure that can be used as a DNS, a authentication system or a certificate authority.
+<h1>The origin of Nidaba</h1>

 Some time ago I asked myself how the way we do software would change if each user had a private server.
 I was thinking about this for a while and came to the idea that a distributed authentication is vital for such realty.